weaveworks/weave/test/README.md

 ## Running the tests on a cloud provider

 Running the tests against a remote provider instead of local vagrant VMs is a little more involved, and reproduces the environment used for CI.
 It is recommended that you use the build VM to coordinate the build phase.
+Make sure you ahve a recent version of [ansible](https://github.com/ansible/ansible) installed, terraform will fail to provision the VMs.

 1. Create the build VM in the repository root and log in